Skip to content

 Example (selectByMap):

-// Assume a columnMap with condition age > 30, query matching users
+// Assume we have a columnMap with condition age > 30, query users that match

 Map<String, Object> columnMap = new HashMap<>();